-3. Have More Foods That Boost the Immune System
+3. Eat More Foods That Boosts the Immune System

 Catching up on your Christmas shopping list can be stressful.
 So aside from giving yourself enough rest, don’t forget to add foods rich in vitamins and minerals to strengthen your defences and prevent illnesses from ruining your merry holiday season.